-Hindsight may be 2020, but when it comes to pests this year, Conner’s Termite & Pest Control is looking into its crystal ball to help homeowners proactively defend their homes against pest infestation.
+Hindsight may be 20/20, but when it comes to pests this year, Ehrlich Pest Control, formerly Connor's is looking into its crystal ball to help homeowners proactively defend their homes against pest infestation.

-Conner’s Termite & Pest Control used our field experiences and examined trends and company data to determine the following six pest predictions.
+Ehrlich Pest Control, formerly Connor's used our field experiences and examined trends and company data to determine the following six pest predictions.
 Along with the predictions, we are offering some quick tips for homeowners to help keep their homes pest-free in the new year.

 Mice populations have increased over the past several years and this may be attributed to warmer than usual winters.
 With warmer weather predicted again for the winter of 2020, mice activity may boom, which is bad news for homeowners.
 Mice are year-round pests that invade homes looking for two things: food and shelter.